Internet Data Plans

 The PNA data plans are heavily subsidized by the individual colleges/departments across the university, who fund the capital and recurring costs to purchase the network equipment (e.g. wireless access points, network switches, etc.) and the supporting infrastructure costs (e.g. cabling, construction of physical pathways to deliver power and data to the equipment, and labor and materials for installation).
 In addition, ITS funds the capital and recurring costs of the wireless core routers, controllers, supporting systems, and personnel as part of its Common Good services.
 As a result, subscribers to PNA data plans only pay the marginal cost of Internet bandwidth (i.e. ISP costs) for the service.

-Resnet data plans differ in that the service must fund all aspects of its installation and operations itself.
-So in addition to the cost of the Internet bandwidth itself, the Resnet data plans also account for all the physical equipment/infrastructure and the costs needed to operate and support the service.
+Resnet data plans differ in that the service must fund all aspects of its installation and operations.
+So in addition to the cost of the Internet bandwidth, the Resnet data plans also account for the equipment/infrastructure and staffing costs needed to operate and support the service.

 Departmentally-Funded Data Plans